 Fun in Facebook

-A very interesting expression in French that I find very apropos to these days of money, can you translate it?
+An exciting expression in French that I find very apropos to these days of money.
+Can you translate it?

 2015 Random Thoughts